VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 	cd ProBot/ProBot_BeagleBone
 	sudo python ProBot.py

-if you just want to install some files or libraries, follow the next instructions:
+If you just want to install some files or libraries, follow the next instructions:

 8 - Go to: